yeonholee50/GT_CS1332_ChatGPT_CodeDetectionTool/README.md

-Uses Bayes Net Concept learned in AI/ML class to raise flags when cheating
+Uses Bayes Net Concept learned in AI/ML class to raise flags when cheating.
+Please note that these flags do not indicate that a code has been copied from online source.
+More often than not, there are many false positives.
+However, those with codes flagged should be interviewed to give a holistic process.